 “But you know, choosing to make a film with him is like consenting to be his pet squeeze for the duration,” her pals said later when they disclosed the director’s stories.
 “Are you all right with that?”
 Chopra handled the issue deftly after discovering this knowledge, befriending him alongside his kid and wife to chastise him.

 In Bollywood, not just women but also males are subjected to sexual harassment, as Andhadhundh star Ayushmaan Khurana recently revealed.
 He is most recognised for movies that tackle social stigmas as well as taboos such as homosexuality, baldness, and gender norms.
-He’s told a storey about an event on the casting couch from his early days in the business.
+He’s told a story about an event on the casting couch from his early days in the business.
 He ‘politely declined the offer,’ according to the actor.

 “A casting director told me, ‘I’ll give you the main part if you show me your tool,'” he said in an appearance.
 “I informed him that I am straight and gently declined his offer.”
 He was also turned down for opposing the deceptive technique of solo tests,’ in which 50 actors would appear out of nowhere, undermining the objective of the exam.